 Just minutes before Barack Obama speaks at Bits & Pretzels about responsible, sustainable entrepreneurship, but also about the need for state regulation, prominent LinkedIn founder and venture capitalist Reid Hoffmann sits there.

 Reid Hoffmann was for me so far rather positively occupied, and if it is because I remember the very exciting interview, that I with his Co-founder Konstantin Guericke a few years ago about hiking meetings and trust.
-Meanwhile, Reid Hoffmann has another topic today: blitscaling.
-Company They need to grow fast, because only when they reach market dominance can they be successful.
+Reid Hoffmann meanwhile has another topic today: blitscaling.
+Companies have to grow quickly because only if they reach market dominance can they be successful.
 Or to put it bluntly: economic growth at any price.

 Greta Thunberg and the rapid growth in the tech scene